PranjalKhatri/KRITI_ENERGY_CHAIN/README.md

    - ZK-SNARKs for encrypted transactions
    - Data protection and access control

+## Sustainability, Efficiency, and Scalability
+The model promotes renewable energy producers by giving them carbon credits and penalising non-renewable energy producers by taking carbom credits from them.
+This project contributes to the United Nations **Sustainable Development Goals (SDGs)** by promoting clean energy solutions, transparency, and equitable energy distribution.
+The following SDGs are directly addressed:
+-  **Goal 7 : Affordable and Clean Energy** – Enabling decentralized renewable energy trading.
+-  **Goal 9: Industry, Innovation, and Infrastructure** – Utilizing blockchain and IoT for smart grids.
+-  **Goal 13: Climate Action** – Supporting verifiable carbon credit trading for sustainability.

+We support small scale prosumers by setting a market cap and ensuring that even they get a fair chance to participate and buy energy.
+This ensures efficient distribution of energy amongst all high scale to low scale prosumers.

+Profit is ensured when the users bid fair amounts otherwise they go to DSO.
+This profit of all the users ensure market participation for the users thereby helping the model to scale on a larger level.

 ## How to Run the Project
 1. **Install Dependencies for Frontend**